A Big Picture Look at Arthritis in Australia

 There is a range of medical intervention options for people living with arthritis, including:

-• Medicines: A range of medications are available depending on the condition
+• Medicines: A range of medications is available, depending on the condition

 • Engaging with healthcare teams such as general practitioners, specialists (such as rheumatologists or orthopaedic surgeons) and allied health professionals